misinayu/KotlinSample/study.md

  - Utilities methods for ViewModelStore class.
 - ViewModelProviders.of
  - Creates a ViewModelProvider, which retains ViewModels while a scope of given Activity is alive.
+- ViewModelProviders.get
  - Returns an existing ViewModel or creates a new one in the scope (usually, a gragment or an activity), associated with this ViewModelProvider.

+## 2019/05/11
+#### do
+- reading souce code